alpine-docker/multi-arch-docker-images/curl/README.md

 NOTES: the original upstream https://github.com/appropriate/docker-curl is in read-only (archived statue), its images used base image of `alpine:3.7`, and are 4 years old now, vulnerabilities in its image, which is risk to use it.

-This repo will manage with latest alpine version, but must pass the trivy scan.
+This repo will manage with latest alpine version, and passed trivy scan.

 ## Usage